 Simply stated, Joe or Jane Canadian fork out lots of money, some of the highest mutual fund fees in the world, to own pieces of companies.
 I can’t blame them.
 For years I didn’t know any better either.
 I guess this wouldn’t be so bad if you owned mutual funds that always outperformed their index or consistently beat all its peers, however my own decade-long experience with mutual funds (in my 20’s and my early 30’s) and a boat load of research suggests these events are more rare than any steak you’ll ever order.
 Last year, the Globe & Mail had a very good article on this topic.

 What’s more, those few mutual funds that do beat their index typically aren’t the same funds that do it again over the next 10-year term.
-I don’t know about you, but I don’t have time to find needles in haystacks.
-Besides, even if you find your needle you’re going to get pricked by it with fees!
+I don’t know about you but I don’t have time to find needles in haystacks.
+Besides, even if you find your needle you’re going to get pricked by high fees!
 Let me show you just one example.

 The Investor Education Fund website has an excellent mutual fund impact fee calculator that drives home this point.
-Unfortunately it took me almost a decade to understand what this calculator showed me in seconds but experience nonetheless is a valuable teacher.
-Anyhow, I used the calculator to estimate the total fees paid to invest $25,000 in the RBC Canadian Equity Fund over 10 years.
+I used the calculator to estimate the total fees paid to invest $25,000 in the RBC Canadian Equity Fund over 10 years.
 My results were not surprising based on what I know now but the math is profound all the same: it would have cost just under $6,400 to buy and hold this Equity Fund.